andrew/ultimate-awesome/README.md

 - [awesome-genai](https://github.com/suryavanshi/awesome-genai) - Collection of Links and resources for Generative AI, LLM .
 - [awesome-windows](https://github.com/thechampagne/awesome-windows) - :computer: :tada: An awesome & curated list of best applications and tools for Windows.
 (Clone of  .
 - [awesome-fab-tcg](https://github.com/thecodehunter/awesome-fab-tcg) - Awesome FaB is a list of curated resources for the Flesh and Blood TCG.
+- [awesome-latin](https://github.com/thekarel/awesome-latin) - A curated list of some *egregius* latin language resources.
 - [dev-bookmarks](https://github.com/thuytrinh/dev-bookmarks) - Links to blogposts, books, conference talks and so on regarding software development.
 - [awesome-microservices](https://github.com/ToastShaman/awesome-microservices) - A curated list of additional reading material following my talk at Zuhlke Days 2018.
 - [awesome-anime-production](https://github.com/tovacinni/awesome-anime-production) - Papers useful for hand-drawn anime production.